ShivanshuKGupta/fluttertrans/README.md

 ## Features

 - **Automatic Extraction**: Scans your Flutter project for translatable strings.
+You also have the option to manually mark strings for translation.
 - **Translation**: Uses Google Translate to automatically translate strings into multiple languages.
 - **Localization Management**: Manages your localization files, ensuring they are up-to-date with the latest translations.
-- **Integration**: Seamlessly integrates with your Flutter project and supports running `flutter pub get` after translation.
+- **Integration**: Seamlessly integrates with your Flutter project.

 ## Installation